CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.1 printers, copiers and multifunction devices.md

+Table of content

+[toc]

 1 description
 --------------

 ### 1.1 Introduction

 Although a great deal of information is stored digitally, paper documents can often be dispensed with.
-Many people also prefer to read or edit documents on paper rather than on the screen.
+Also, many people prefer to read or edit documents on paper rather than on the screen.
 Printers, copiers and multifunction devices will therefore be indispensable tools that can be found in virtually every office.

 It is often not efficient to equip every single workstation with such a device.
 As a result, centralized network printers, copiers, or multifunction devices are often used to allow users to print, scan, or duplicate their documents.
 Since there are some drawbacks when jobs are sent from the workstation PC directly to a network printer, most institutions also use a central print server that accepts the jobs and distributes them among the available printers.